Gowtham0891/project2final/project/dr_template.md

 | Asset name | Brief description | AWS size eg. t3.micro (if applicable, not all assets will have a size) | Number of nodes/replicas or just how many of a particular asset | Identify if this asset is deployed to DR, replicated, created in multiple locations or just stored elsewhere |

 ### Descriptions
-More detailed descriptions of each asset identified above.

 S3 bucket - one in us-east-2 and another in us-west-1 used to store terraform code data and RDS data thats been Deployed